Extruded Compounds

 Chemical Resistance of Extruded Components

-Industrial compounds like cross-linked polyethylene (XPLE), PVC, EPR (Ethylene Propylene Rubber), Neoprene, Polyethylene, and EPDM (Ethylene Propylene Diene Monomer) are used in diverse applications ranging from cables to seals and gaskets.
+Industrial compounds like cross-linked polyethylene (XLPE), PVC, EPR (Ethylene Propylene Rubber), Neoprene, Polyethylene, and EPDM (Ethylene Propylene Diene Monomer) are used in diverse applications ranging from cables to seals and gaskets.
 The resistance to damage when exposed to different chemicals can vary significantly, and understanding these differences is key to choosing the most suitable material.

 Resistance to Industrial Chemicals